Skip to Content

 By: Emily Neumann, Managing Partner

-Emily Neumann practices immigration law at Reddy & Neumann, P.C., Houston’s largest immigration law firm focused solely on U.S. employment-based immigration.
+Emily Neumann practices immigration law at Reddy Neumann Brown PC, Houston’s largest immigration law firm focused solely on U.S. employment-based immigration.
 Since 2005, she has partnered with HR professionals to help their businesses secure work authorization for their valued foreign national employees, including F-1 students.
 She has been named a “Top 10 Immigration Law Attorney” and received a “10 Best” Award for Client Satisfaction.
 Emily has been quoted in Bloomberg Law, U.S. News & World Report, Inside Higher Ed, and The Times of India on various hot topics in immigration.
 She is a member of the American Immigration Lawyers Association and Society for Human Resource Management.